The beginner's guide to SaaS license agreements

-Once upon a time, most of us used traditional software solutions hosted on-premise that required on-prem servers, data centers, and dedicated IT resources.
+Once upon a time, most companies used traditional software solutions hosted on-premise that required on-prem servers, data centers, and dedicated IT resources.

 The SaaS industry has changed the landscape of software products available.
-But more than that, it has profoundly changed the way we buy and manage software.
+But more than that, it has profoundly altered how companies buy and manage software.

-This post breaks down what a SaaS license is and the things SaaS customers need to be aware of when reviewing license agreements.
+This post breaks down what a SaaS license is and the things SaaS customers need to understand when reviewing license agreements.

-So, while we may call it a license, today's SaaS license looks more like a subscription and only slightly like the end-user license agreement (EULA) we're familiar with for on-premise or other traditional software.
-In many cases today, SaaS licenses are part of SaaS agreements or vice versa.
+So, while we may call it a license, today's SaaS license looks more like a subscription.
+It slightly resembles the end-user license agreement (EULA) for on-premise or traditional software.

 There are two standard types of SaaS licenses: per-user and usage-based.

 Perpetual means never-ending.
-Your company may have a perpetual license for certain software like Microsoft products.
+Your company may have a perpetual license for specific software, like Microsoft products.
 Microsoft has a perpetual license business model and offers the option to pay a lump sum for indefinite use of the software, like Microsoft Office.

-In many cases with SaaS applications hosted in the cloud, you will see a limited-use software license agreement.
+In many cases, with SaaS applications hosted in the cloud, you will see a limited-use software license agreement.

 Here are some standard clauses you can expect to see.